nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

 ### SSL and HTTPS performance

 It is possible to offload SSL connection processing by using an SSL termination proxy.
-This can be accomplished by setting up Apache httpd or [Nginx](https://en.wikipedia.org/wiki/Nginx) as a frontend to your QW Control instances.
+This can be accomplished by setting up Apache httpd or [Nginx](https://en.wikipedia.org/wiki/Nginx) as a frontend to your Rundeck instances.

 ### Resource provider

-QW Control projects obtain information about nodes via a [resource provider](/administration/projects/resource-model-sources/index.md).
-If your resource provider is a long blocking process (due to slow responses from a backend service), it can slow down or even hang up QW Control.
+Rundeck projects obtain information about nodes via a [resource provider](/administration/projects/resource-model-sources/index.md).
+If your resource provider is a long blocking process (due to slow responses from a backend service), it can slow down or even hang up Rundeck.
 Be sure to make your resource provider work asynchronously.
 Also, consider using caching when possible.